UPC/ravada/docs/docs/INSTALL_devel.rst

 In that case you can test on a nested KVM, that is, a KVM inside another KVM.

-.. tip:: KVM requires VT-X / AMD-V.
+.. note:: KVM requires VT-X / AMD-V.

 .. warning:: Do not consider VirtualBox because it does not pass VT-X / AMD-V to the guest operating system.